Shoulder insignia: Shoulder boards

-U.S. Navy officers wear shoulder boards on Summer White, Service Dress White, Full Dress White and Dinner Dress White uniforms, and wool overcoats and reefers.
-"Soft shoulder boards" (shoulder marks) are worn on long sleeve white shirts and on black sweaters worn with Service Khaki or Service Dress Blue uniforms.

-U.S. Coast Guard officers wear Naval style shoulderboards on all class B uniform shirts.
+They are worn by officers of U.S. Navy on Summer White, Service Dress White, Full Dress White and Dinner Dress White uniforms, and wool overcoats and reefers.
+U.S. Coast Guard officers wear Naval style shoulder boards on all class B uniform shirts.
 Service dress uniforms in the U.S. air and land forces also have a different style of shoulder board, a firm material with an underlying longitudinal strap.
 The corresponding jacket shoulder has two small loops traversing from rear to front, and the open end of the shoulder board's strap is drawn through the two loops and affixed to the underside of the board.
 This effectively hides all the means of attachments, leaving a firm, finished surface.
-This particular style is what U.S. Air Force personnel call a shoulder board.
-The shoulder sleeve is called an epaulette, and the two are never confused.
+This particular style is what U.S. Air Force personnel call a 'shoulder board'.